CrashOverride85/zc95/docs/LuaNotes.md

 ```

 The `ToggleChannel()` function (could have been named anything) is switching between the two pairs of channels.
 The relevant parts are the zc.* functions:
-* `zc.ChannelPulseMs(channel, duration)` - will pulses a channel on for the specified number of milliseconds
+* `zc.ChannelPulseMs(channel, duration)` - will pulse a channel on for the specified number of milliseconds
 * `zc.ChannelOn(channel)` - switches a channel on until switched off
 * `zc.ChannelOff(channel)` - switches a channel off